ansonl/ansonl.github.io/_posts/2024-03-02-ultimaker-gcode-footprint-halt.md

 We found at least 2 edge cases that force a soft reset on the Ultimaker S-line 3D printers.
 The root causes were identified and successful workarounds found.

+**01MAR24** - I notified Ultimaker of the Bed Leveling Footprint Finder and Gcode header bugs.

 Ultimaker makes a streamlined 3D printer line of dual color 3D FDM printers and in recent years, they have pivoted away from the hobbyist audience to institutional customers.
 This seems to happen to many 3D printer companies when a "time is more valuable than money" customer base is found.

 Ultimaker printers are well built (my UMO+ and UM2+ printers are still going strong!) and have above average reliability.
 This is partly due to overengineering as well as conservative performance estimates and limited features compared to new 3D printers from Prusa and Bambu.
 Without incorporating new hardware features that benefit the common user, a company can only float on support contracts for so long until other "newly established" competitors come for a piece of the pie.